merdok/homebridge-miot/README.md

 </span>

 `homebridge-miot` is a plugin for homebridge which allows you to control any device supporting the miot protocol from Xiaomi!
-Currently only fans are supported but more devices will be added over time.
+Currently only fans and heaters are supported but more devices will be added over time.
 The goal is to add Homekit support to miot devices and make them fully controllable from the native Homekit iOS app and Siri.

 #### Since the plugin was made with the intention to implement new devices easy and fast, it should be pretty straight forward to do that.
 If your device is not supported please create a request and specify the device model and type.